duke24k/self-driving-car-nd/p5/README.md

 **Issues**

 Above approach still showes false positives.
-When I used more sliding window channels than the above configuration, those false positives were much less.
+When I used more sliding windows than the above configuration, those false positives were much less.
 However it is not practical to use too many sliding windows.

 I made sample heatmap distritubion of 9 test images and bounding boxes.
 Here are some example images: